Machine Learning: Exploring Concepts and Real-World Applications

 6. Chatbot or Online Customer Support

-laptop and mobile phone chatting with bot A chatbot is one of the most widely used pieces of software in almost every industry, including banking, medicine, health education, and more.
+A chatbot is one of the most widely used pieces of software in almost every industry, including banking, medicine, health education, and more.
 In banking, an increasing number of organizations use chatbots to provide quick online support to customers.

 These chatbots work on machine learning concepts.
 The programmers feed chatbots some basic questions and answers based on frequently asked queries.